Bodhisattva Program

 The Bodhisattva Program is usually held once per calendar year over a 32-week period.

-Meetings are held on the second Saturday of each month.
+Meetings are held on the first Saturday of each month.

 For the upcoming dates, please check the Calendar.

-Receiving the Bodhisattva Precepts represents a deepening commitment to the cultivation of Buddhadharma and to this tradition and temple.
-Participants must have received the Five Buddhist Precepts prior to the start of the program.
+Receiving the Bodhisattva Precepts represents a deepening commitment to the cultivation of Buddhadharma, this tradition, and this temple.

 Study Content: